Fair Oaks–Fairfax Boulevard Line: Changes

-On September 10, 2020 as part of its FY2022 proposed budget, WMATA proposed to truncate route 1C service to Fair Oaks Mall in order to reduce costs and low federal funds.
+On September 10, 2020, as part of its FY2022 proposed budget, WMATA proposed to truncate route 1C service to Fair Oaks Mall in order to reduce costs and low federal funds.
 WMATA also proposed to reduce weekday frequency on the 1C.

 On March 14, 2021, the weekday 1C trips was truncated back to Fair Oaks Mall, no longer operating to McConnell Public Safety and Transportation Operations Center due to the closure of the West Ox Division.
 The weekend 1C routing remains unchanged, but with the Saturday eastbound trip leaving at 6:25 AM eliminated, making both Saturday & Sunday the same schedule times.

 On September 5, 2021, all 1C service to West Ox Road & Alliance Drive was eliminated.
 Service was also restored to pre-pandemic schedule.

 Due to rising cases of the COVID-19 Omicron variant, this was reduced to its Saturday service on weekdays.
 Full weekday service resumed on February 7, 2022.

 As part of WMATA's Better Bus Redesign taking place on June 29, 2025, route 1C was combined with the 1A and renamed into the F60, F61, and F62 (mimicking the former 1C routing to Ballston).
-The F60 essentially combined both the 1A (between Ballston and Inova Fairfax Hospital) and 1C (between Fair Oaks Mall and Invoa Fairfax Hospital), but skips Dunn Loring and Vienna stations.
+The F60 essentially combined both the 1A (between Ballston and Inova Fairfax Hospital) and 1C (between Fair Oaks Mall and Inova Fairfax Hospital), but skips Dunn Loring and Vienna stations.
 Service to both stations was replaced by the F61 (Vienna) and F62 (Dunn Loring).